 Firstly you will see your Surgeon for an initial consultation.
-This appointment may go for approximately 15 – 20 minutes depending on the complexity of your condition.
+This appointment may go for approximately fifteen to twenty minutes depending on the complexity of your condition.
 In this consultation, your Surgeon will diagnose your condition and then present you with various different treatment options to choose from.

 If your chosen treatment option involves surgery, your Surgeon will provide you with everything you need to know about the procedure, what to expect, fees and payments and information on hospital admissions.